Azure-Samples/digital-twins-explorer/README.md

 ### Pub/Sub

 The Golden Layout Component includes a pub/sub message bus for communication between components.
-This is key part of the ADT Explorer and is used to pass messages between components.
+This is key part of the Azure Digital Twins Explorer and is used to pass messages between components.

 All events - via publish and subscribe methods - are defined in the `src/services/EventService.js` file.
 Additional events can be defined by adding to this file.